Student/Parent Handbook

 - Only two changes of child care provider are accepted during one school year.

-NOTE: When Milwaukee Public Schools close, transportation does not run for students in Chapter 220 or open enrollment.
+NOTE: When Milwaukee Public Schools close, transportation does not run for students in open enrollment.

 Use of Technology